TristanCavelier/promy/README.md

 Differences between `CancellableChain` and `Promise`:

-- The `then` method returns the cancellable chain
+- The `then` method returns a cancellable chain
 - The `cancel` method cancels all the then sequence since the `CancellableChain` creation.
 - `detach` is an additional method to return a promise which can cancel the